Divergent patterns of cognitive decline in preclinical Alzheimer’s disease: implications for secondary prevention trials

 Clinical relevance of the PACC latent classes was supported by differences in functional outcomes.
 The proportion of participants who were observed to progress on the Clinical Dementia Rating (CDR) Global score increased monotonically across latent classes, with the lowest rate among stable individuals (22.8%) and progressively higher rates among slow- (71.9%) and fast-decliners (88.2%) (Table 1).
 However, discordance between PACC latent class labels and observed CDR progression is common.
 While CDR Global scores greater than zero are possible without an indication of memory issues, this explains a very little of the discordance.
 Among CDR progressors, the proportion of individuals with a CDR Memory Box score of zero was 8.4% of PACC stable individuals, 5.5% of slow decliners, and 4.8% of fast decliners.

 From the base model (Panel A), higher plasma P-tau217 levels (OR 3.2, 95% CI 2.4 to 4.1), elevated amyloid PET centiloid (OR 1.4, 95% CI 1.0 to 1.9), and greater hippocampal atrophy scores (OR 3.9, 95% CI 2.7 to 5.6) were each associated with increased odds of belonging to faster-declining classes.
 Interestingly, P-tau217 and hippocampal atrophy had numerically stronger effects than amyloid PET.
 Also of interest, fast decliners were numerically younger (mean 73.1 years, SD 4.7), on average, than slow decliners (mean 74.1 years, SD 5.2) and increased age was associated with membership in the slow declining group (OR 1.4, 95% CI 1.1 to 1.7) but not the fast declining group (OR 0.93, 95% CI 0.69 to 1.2).
+A possible explanation for the non‑monotonic relationship between age and latent class severity (slow decliners are oldest followed by fast decliners, then stable) is that age exerts two opposing influences in this cohort.
+On one hand, older age is associated with a greater likelihood of belonging to the slow‑declining class, consistent with the well‑established role of age as a risk factor for cognitive decline.
+On the other hand, some comparatively younger amyloid‑positive individuals may have more aggressive or rapidly progressive disease biology, which attenuates the age association with membership in the fast‑declining class.
+In addition, survivor bias may contribute to the slow‑declining class having the highest mean age, as individuals with more aggressive forms of preclinical AD are less likely to be represented at older ages.
 Tau PET model results are largely similar, but confidence intervals are wider, likely due to smaller available sample ( vs ).
 Increased tau PET was associated with increased odds of slow- (OR = 1.8, 95% CI 1.2 to 2.8) and fast-declining groups (OR = 3.6, 95% CI 2.1 to 6.1).

-Figure 3 Panels B and D presents standardized coefficients from the longitudinal submodels, representing associations between each covariate and the PACC outcome.
+Supplementary Figure S1 Panels B and D presents standardized coefficients from the longitudinal submodels, representing associations between each covariate and the PACC outcome.
 Higher PACC scores correspond to better cognitive performance and continuous variables are standardized and oriented so that positive coefficients indicate better performance.
 We see that females had increased risk of being fast decliners (OR 2.5, 95% CI 1.5 to 4.4), but had better PACC performance for a given class membership (0.30 PACC points, 95% CI 0.24 to 0.35).
 APOE carriage was associated with increased risk of both slow (OR 1.9, 95% CI 1.3 to 2.8) and fast (OR 2.9, 95% CI 1.6 to 5.3) declining class versus stable class, but negligible remaining effect on PACC.
 Education had no effect on class membership, but was associated with better PACC performance (0.12 PACC points per SD of education, 95% CI 0.095 to 0.15).

 Predictive Performance and Cross-Validation

 The overall cross-validated accuracy was 0.80 (95% CI 0.79 to 0.82) for the base model and 0.756 (95% CI 0.73 to 0.78) for the tau PET model.
 However, this accuracy rate is inflated by the large number of stable individuals (1,257/1,629 = 77.2%), which are relatively easy for the model to identify.
-AUPRCs from the base model were 0.95, 0.41, and 0.49 for non-, slow-, and fast decliners versus the rest; and 0.70 for either slow- or fast decliner vs stable (Supplementary Figure S3).
-AUPRCs from the tau PET model were 0.92, 0.31, and 0.56 for non-, slow-, and fast decliners versus the rest; and 0.71 for either slow- or fast decliner vs stable (Supplementary Figure S4).
+AUPRCs from the base model were 0.95, 0.41, and 0.49 for non-, slow-, and fast decliners versus the rest; and 0.70 for either slow- or fast decliner vs stable (Supplementary Figure S5).
+AUPRCs from the tau PET model were 0.92, 0.31, and 0.56 for non-, slow-, and fast decliners versus the rest; and 0.71 for either slow- or fast decliner vs stable (Supplementary Figure S6).

 Post-hoc Regression Tree

-The optimally-tuned classification tree without tau PET achieved a mean balanced accuracy of 0.63 (standard error 0.014) in 10-fold cross-validation (Figure 4).
+The optimally-tuned classification tree without tau PET achieved a mean balanced accuracy of 0.63 (standard error 0.007) in 10-fold cross-validation (Supplementary Figure S2).
 Variable importance analysis identified baseline P-tau217 (56.2%), baseline PACC (15.5%), amyloid PET (13.1%), and hippocampal atrophy (10.0%) as most important; though amyloid PET was not included in the tree, likely due to its correlation with P-tau217.
 The tree structure revealed a hierarchical decision process with participants with baseline P-tau217 < 0.29 were classified as stable individuals, though this miss-classifies decliners.
 Those with P-tau217 0.29 are further parsed by hippocampal atrophy, PACC, and P-tau217.
 Only one leaf contains a majority of fast decliners, and it contains only 1% of the initial sample.
-While the tree demonstrates the relative importance and utility of the predictors, it also demonstrates a high degree of miss-classification (31.4%).
-Cross-validated balanced accuracy is improved by the addition of tau PET (mean 0.70, standard error 0.011; Supplementary Figure S5).
-Tau PET has the second largest variable importance (22.5%), between P-tau217 (29.8%) and hippocampal atrophy (17.4%).
-The tree with tau PET results in a larger proportion leaves which are majority fast decliners (8.5% versus 1% without tau PET).
+Note that although P‑tau217 was selected instead of amyloid PET in the regression tree, amyloid PET is still recognized as an important predictor.
+This occurs because the tree algorithm selects the single best classifier among correlated variables (such as P‑tau217 and amyloid PET).
+Methods that aggregate multiple trees (e.g., random forests) could retain both biomarkers and leverage any independent predictive value each contributes.

 Longitudinal Biomarker Progression Across Latent Classes

-To further characterize biological differences among the latent trajectory groups, we compared longitudinal changes in amyloid PET, plasma P-tau217, tau PET (medial temporal and neocortical), and hippocampal volume across the four classes (Figure 5).
+To further characterize biological differences among the latent trajectory groups, we compared longitudinal changes in amyloid PET, plasma P-tau217, tau PET (medial temporal and neocortical), and hippocampal volume across the four classes (Figure 4).
 As expected, slow and fast decliners showed the most rapid biomarker progression across modalities, consistent with their steeper cognitive decline.
 In contrast, Aβ– stable individuals demonstrated minimal change over time in all biomarkers, supporting their classification as biologically and clinically stable.
 Notably, Aβ+ stable individuals, despite showing PACC trajectories that closely resembled Aβ– stable individuals, exhibited clear evidence of biomarker progression, including increasing amyloid burden, rising plasma and PET tau signals, and accelerating hippocampal atrophy.
 These findings suggest that many Aβ+ stable individuals may represent an earlier stage of preclinical disease and could transition into declining classes with extended follow-up, highlighting the temporal dissociation between biomarker progression and short-term cognitive change.

 Discussion